The forward and reverse shock dynamics of Cassiopeia A: Discussion

 Alternatively, the reverse shock in the western part may have been affected by the local CSM structure.
 There is a two decade old discussion on the possibility of an interaction of the western part of the SNR with a molecular cloud at the western edge of Cas A \citep[e.g.][]{keohane96,kilpatrick14}.
 There is indeed a molecular cloud projected toward the western part of Cas A, and the southwestern (counter)jet is much more irregularly shaped than the northeastern jet, which could be the result of some form of interaction of the southwestern jet with a density enhancement \citep{schure08}.
 However, there is no direct evidence that the Cas A SNR shock has a direct interaction with the molecular cloud seen in absorption.
 Such an interaction should lead to bright thermal X-ray emission in the western part due to the high local density, which is not observed.
 Nor is there evidence for a direct interaction between the forward shock and the molecular cloud as probed by CO molecular line studies \citep{zhou18}.

-In a follow up study of \citet{orlando21}, Orlando et al. (in preparation) studied the possibility of the interaction of the forward shock with an asymmetric mass-loss shell with which the forward shock interacted in the recent past.
+In a follow up study \citet{orlando22} studied the possibility of the interaction of the forward shock with an asymmetric mass-loss shell with which the forward shock interacted in the recent past, based on a preliminary presentation of the work reported here.
 Their simulations can indeed reproduce the reversal of the reverse shock motion in the current epoch of the SNR evolution.
 The interaction of the forward shock with the shell creates an increase in pressure in the shell, and induces reflected shocks, which enhance the shell pressure at the reverse shock.

 A constraint on when the encounter with the putative shell could have taken place comes from early radio maps of Cas A: the radio bright region in the western part, likely associated with the strong reverse shock encountered there in the frame of the ejecta, was already present in the first radio synthesis map of Cas A produced in the early 1960s by \citet{ryle65}.
 So likely the reverse shock has been going back in that region prior to 1960.